 First things first: Never punish

-Cats simply won't learn from what some owners would consider "discipline."
-Worse yet, "punishing" your cat can induce stress, leading to behavioral and health problems.
-Remember that patience and positive reinforcement are essential if you're learning how to train a cat.
-(Here are 17 things your cat would love to tell you.)
+Cats simply won’t learn from what some owners would consider “discipline.”
+Worse yet, “punishing” your cat can induce stress, leading to behavioral and health problems—not something you want to deal with in cat training.
+Remember that patience and positive reinforcement are essential if you’re learning how to train a cat.
+Trying to figure out your cat’s behavior?
+Here are 17 things your cat would love to tell you.

 Next: Get a clicker—and treats

-Commonly used as training tools for a wide variety of animals, a clicker will set you back just a couple bucks and help you give positive reinforcement when you're learning how to train a cat.
+Commonly used as training tools for a wide variety of animals, a clicker will set you back just a couple bucks and help you give positive reinforcement when you’re learning how to train a cat.
 (You can also use a regular pen with a clicky button—the important thing is to have a distinct noise you can make instantly.)
-Most training involves offering your cat a treat it likes following a click to mark the desired behavior.
-Without the clicker, your cat may be confused about why it's being rewarded: If it obeys a command, hears the click, and then gets a treat, it's more likely to catch on.
-(By the way, have you ever wondered why cats knead?)
+Most cat training involves offering your cat a treat it likes following a click to mark the desired behavior.
+Without the clicker, your cat may be confused about why it’s being rewarded: If it obeys a command, hears the click, and then gets a treat, it’s more likely to catch on.

 How to train a cat to: Come on command